 - Cuts and lacerations

 There could be something more serious that you just don’t know yet.
 Keep in mind, if you are injured on the job, your employer gets to choose the doctor that you see for your injury.
 If you go to your own doctor without notifying your employer, the workers’ compensation insurance company may not have to pay for that doctor’s visit.

 3. Contact a workers’ compensation attorney in Des Moines

 If things aren’t moving at a rate that you’d like, or you feel like you have been neglected with proper benefits, or you didn’t get the correct care which may result in a recovery that is less than sufficient then it’s time to contact a work comp attorney.
 Attorney Nicholas Platt has been practicing law in Des Moines for many years and has specific expertise in workers’ compensation claims.
-If you haven’t received the proper care, or benefits, call our office today at 515-278-1522 or complete our contact form on our website.
-We will meet with you anytime for a free consultation regarding your Des Moines area work injury.
+If you haven’t received the proper care or benefits, call our office today at 515-278-1522 or complete our contact form on our website.
+We will meet with you anytime for a free consultation regarding reporting your work injury in Des Moines and Urbandale IA.